WGBH-MLA/AAPB2/app/views/override/help/using-the-ams.md

 Information provided in the Instantiation views includes Instantiation Identifiers, Dates, Media Type, Physical or Digital Format, Generations, Location, Duration, and Language.

 ## Adding New Users and Admins From Your Organization
-If you would like to add a station admin or user to be able to access your station's records in the AMS, please Casey Davis, Project Manager, at casey_davis@wgbh.org.
+If you would like to add a station admin or user to be able to access your station's records in the AMS, please the AAPB Project Manager at aapb_notifications@wgbh.org.